 Risk #3: Ducking away while cooking

-" A substantial 40 per cent of Aussies report they cook more in winter, so the chance of a kitchen calamity is naturally higher.
+A substantial 37% of Aussies report they cook more in winter, so the chance of a kitchen fire is naturally higher.

 "Kitchens are full of flammable materials and appliances that deal with heat and grease.
 Stepping away even for just a minute can lead to a fire, causing tens of thousands of dollars in damage.
-Stay in the kitchen while cooking and turn everything off before you leave.
+That’s why it’s important to stay in the kitchen while cooking.

-“Turn off and unplug electric appliances when they're not in use as these continue to draw electricity even when they're off, so if the wiring is old or faulty, a fire could happen.”
+“Turn off and unplug electric appliances when they're not in use as they continue to draw power even when they're off, so if the wiring is old or faulty, a fire could ignite.”

 Risk #4: Not regularly cleaning your kitchen

-Three in five Australians (59%) don't regularly clean kitchen appliances, while half don't regularly clean their ovens as recommended.
-With winter cooking ramping up, neglected kitchens could become more hazardous, says Gow.
+Almost one in two Australians don't regularly clean kitchen appliances, while 58% don't clean their ovens as recommended.
+With winter cooking ramping up, neglected kitchens could become hazardous, says Mann.

 “Grease, grime, or crumbs accumulating can seem harmless, but a build-up can become a hazard – particularly when it comes to ovens.

-"Empty the crumb tray in toasters and the like regularly.
+"Empty the crumb tray in toasters regularly.
 Clean the oven and barbeque at least every three months.
 Wipe out the microwave often."

-The research also revealed most Australians aren't well prepared to deal with a fire if one breaks out.
-A significant 70 per cent don’t have a fire blanket or extinguisher in their homes and four in five also report they don’t have a fire evacuation plan.
+Research also revealed some Australians aren't as prepared to deal with a fire as they could be.
+While 81% have a fire blanket or extinguisher in their homes, a significant 68% report they don’t have a fire evacuation plan.

-Basics like having fire blankets and extinguishers, establishing an evacuation plan, testing smoke alarms regularly and changing their batteries as recommended are key, says Gow.
+Basics like fire blankets and extinguishers, establishing an evacuation plan, testing smoke alarms regularly and changing batteries as recommended are key, says Mann.

 “Many of us also know the benefits that smoke detectors have in not only saving property but more importantly saving lives.
-If you haven’t tested them and checked the batteries recently now is the perfect time.”
+If you haven’t tested them and checked the batteries recently, now’s the perfect time.”

-Insurance can provide financial protection against domestic fire so considering cover and keeping it up to date is key, says Gow.
+Insurance can provide financial protection against domestic fire, so considering cover and keeping it up to date is key, says Mann.

 “Almost all home and contents policies include cover for fires at home, and sometimes, despite preparation efforts, a fire event can be unavoidable.

-“Our policies include cover for temporary accommodation if a home is left unliveable after a fire event, as well as for liability, which can help if a fire in your home leaves you liable for damage to neighbouring property.”
+“Our policies include cover for temporary accommodation if a home is left unliveable after a fire event, as well as for liability, which can help if a fire in your home leaves you liable for damage to a neighbouring property.

-“It‘s a good idea for policyholders to check they have adequate home and contents insurance cover and that their sum insured, the value of replacing your house and contents, is up to date.”
+“It‘s a good idea for policyholders to check they have adequate home and contents insurance cover and that their sum insured, the value of replacing the house and contents, is up to date.”